Hyundai Tucson NX4

 Tucson (G4FT-ICE, 2020–2024) — Be Careful: Timing chain — replacement recommended before 130,000 km, GDI direct injection carbons intake valves, CVVD variable valve duration system — early field experience shows actuator problems.
 Power: 177–179 PS.

-Tucson (G4NA, 2024–2026) — Stay Away!: Timing Chain Stretch and Jumping, Cylinder Bore Scoring from Catalytic Converter Disintegration, Recall: Cylinder Bore Scuffing (Piston Rings).
+Tucson (G4NA, 2024–2026) — Be Careful: Timing Chain Stretch and Jumping, Cylinder Bore Scoring from Catalytic Converter Disintegration, Piston Ring Oil Consumption (Class Action Affected).
 Power: 156 PS.

 Tucson (G4FT-ICE, 2020–2023) — Be Careful: Timing chain — replacement recommended before 130,000 km, GDI direct injection carbons intake valves, CVVD variable valve duration system — early field experience shows actuator problems.
 Power: 150 PS.